 For the face may help with acne and oily skin, puffy eyes, and sunburn;

 For the body, witch hazel may help to lessen varicose veins and haemorrhoids.

 Spray or apply with a cotton pad on the face and neck after cleaning.

-Then apply your cream or oil immediately on the wet skin.
+Then apply your cream or facial oil.